Groups of order $p^3$ are mixed Tate: The plan of the proof and preliminaries

-The proof of theorem $3.1$ will be given in section $4$.
-In the rest of the section, we include proofs for two lemmas used in its proof.
+The proof of Theorem \ref{41} will be given in Section \ref{4}.
+In the rest of this Section, we include proofs for two Propositions used in its proof.
 The first one gives a proof of the already known fact that $BG$ is mixed Tate for $G$ abelian group \cite[Corollary 9.10]{to}.
 Recall that the exponent of a group is defined as the least common multiple of the orders of all elements of the group.

-\begin{lemma} Let $N$ be an abelian $p$-group, and let $V$ be a $N$ representation over a field $k$ of characteristic not $p$ which contains the $p^e$ roots of unity, for $p^e=\text{exp}\,N$.
+\begin{lemma} Let $N$ be an abelian $p$-group, and let $V$ be a $N$-representation over a field $k$ of characteristic not $p$ which contains the $p^e$ roots of unity, where $p^e$ is the exponent of $N$.
 Then $\text{Spec }k[V]^N$ is a linear scheme. \end{lemma}